 A break of the femur (thigh bone) or pelvis (hipbone).
 This is also rare but can occur during or after surgery.
 This may prolong your recovery or require further surgery

 Also rare but can lead to weakness and loss of sensation in part of the leg.
 Damage to blood vessels may require further surgery if bleeding is ongoing.

 These can form in the calf muscles and can travel to the lung (pulmonary embolism).
 These can occasionally be serious and even life threatening.
 If you get calf pain or shortness of breath at any stage, you should notify your surgeon.

 Your scar can be sensitive or have a surrounding area of numbness.
 This normally decreases over time and does not lead to any problems with your new joint.

 All joints eventually wear out.
-The more active you are the quicker this will occur.
-In general 80-90% of hip replacements survive 15years.
+The more active you are, the quicker this will occur.
+In general 80-90% of hips survive 15 years.

 Although every effort has been made to explain the complications there will be complications that may not have been specifically mentioned.
 A good knowledge of this operation will make the stress of undertaking the operation easier for you to bear.